-> Born Johnny Allen Hendrix in Seattle, Washington, Jimi Hendrix was perhaps the greatest guitarist of all time.
-A pioneer in the evolution of blues-rock, he was instrumental in popularizing the use of feedback and fuzz distortion.
+Born Johnny Allen Hendrix in Seattle, Washington, Jimi Hendrix was perhaps the greatest guitarist of all time.
+A pioneer in the evolution of both blues rock and psychedelia, Hendrix was instrumental in popularizing the use of feedback and fuzz distortion.
 Success for Hendrix came in Europe first, where his sound complemented the British blues scene of the time.
 His big break in the US came with the Monterey Pop Festival in 1967, where he was introduced by Brian Jones; Hendrix lit the crowd – and his guitar – on fire, and a star was born.
-By 1969, Hendrix was the world’s highest paid rock musician, and he headlined Woodstock in August of that year; his scorching version of “The Star Spangled Banner” was a highlight of the festival, even as the crowd had all but disappeared by the time Hendrix took the stage Monday morning.
-For years, Hendrix had abused alcohol, and experimented with drugs like LSD and amphetamines, and the pressures of fame began to take an additional toll.
+By 1969, Hendrix was the world’s highest-paid rock musician, and he headlined Woodstock in August of that year; his scorching version of “The Star Spangled Banner” was a highlight of the festival, even as the crowd had all but disappeared by the time Hendrix took the stage Monday morning.
+For years, Hendrix had abused alcohol and experimented with drugs like LSD and amphetamines, and the pressures of fame began to take an additional toll.
 On September 18, 1970, Hendrix supposedly took nine of his girlfriend’s prescription barbiturates, eighteen times the recommended dosage, and was found unconscious.
 He was taken to the hospital and declared dead at 12:45 pm.
 Hendrix’s cause of death was listed as asphyxiation; the coroner concluded that he had aspirated on his own vomit.

 - Janis Joplin (January 19, 1943 – October 4, 1970)